Jamin252/GaCD_Course_project/README.md

 13. merge the subject data to x and y dataset

 14. Group the data by subject and activity and summarize the mean of each column in each group

+## Variables
+The variables start with "t" is calculated by the body linear acceleration and angular velocity that were derived in time to obtain Jerk signals

+The variables start with "b" is calculated by a Fast Fourier Transform (FFT)

+mean = mean of the data
+std = standard deviation of the data

+The data ends with x / y / z mean represent the 3d direction of the data